sillycowvalley/Hopper/Source/Projects/6502SBC/Applets/VM/Docs/VMProgrammingGuide.md

 - **PUSHZB for byte extraction** from word values
 - **Clear inline commenting** for maintainable code

 Remember: Arguments always start at BP+5, not BP+3!
 This is critical for correct function parameter access.
 All code must use VM opcodes - never use native 6502 instructions!
 String literals cannot be used directly with PUSHD - they must be defined in the .DATA section first!
-First user command line argument is at index 2, not 1! **The 256-byte global page provides persistent storage accessible from any function using PUSHGB/POPGB/PUSHGW/POPGW instructions!**
+First user command line argument is at index 2, not 1! **The 256-byte global page provides persistent storage accessible from any function using PUSHGB/POPGB/PUSHGW/POPGW instructions!** **Dynamically allocated memory pointers (16-bit addresses from MemAllocate) can and should be stored in global variables for program-wide access - use READB/WRITEB to access the allocated memory!** **Use explicit `byte` or `word` prefixes in .DATA for clear intent and to avoid auto-sizing surprises!** **Access array elements using PUSHDAX for byte arrays and PUSHDAX2 for word arrays!**